ultravioletrs/cocos-docs/docs/manager.md

 go run ./cmd/manager/main.go
 ```

-Ensure that the Manager can connect to the Manager test server by setting the MANAGER_GRPC_PORT with the port value of the Manager test server.
-The Manager test server is listening on the default value of the MANAGER_GRPC_PORT.
-In the last one, you can run the verification commands.
+Ensure that the Manager can connect to the computations server by setting the MANAGER_GRPC_PORT with the port value of the computations server.
+In the last terminal window, you can run the verification commands.

 To verify that the manager launched the VM successfully, run the following command: